JayateerthDambal/string-calculator-tdd/README.md

 - **Multi-Character Delimiters**: Supports delimiters like `***` or `!!`
 - **Multiple Delimiters**: Handles formats like `//[*][%]\n1*2%3`
 - **Regex Safety**: Properly escapes special characters in delimiters
+- **Benchmarking**: Measure the performance of the string calculator with large inputs.

 ## Tech Stack